diaoenmao/diaoenmao.github.io/_news/announcement_3.md

 related_posts: false
 ---

-One paper is accepted in NAACL 2024.
+[AID: Adaptive Integration of Detectors for Safe AI with Language Models]() is accepted in NAACL 2025.